Ribocentre-switch/Ribocentre-switch.github.io/_pages/home.md

         The original definition of the term "riboswitch" specified that they directly sense small-molecule metabolite concentrations.
 Although this definition remains in common use, some biologists have used a broader definition that includes other cis-regulatory RNAs.
 However, this article will discuss only metabolite-binding riboswitches.

         Most known riboswitches occur in bacteria, but functional riboswitches of one type (the TPP riboswitch) have been discovered in archaea, plants and certain fungi.
-TPP riboswitches have also been found in eukaryotes eukaryotes that function via alternative splicing of mRNA <a href="https://en.wikipedia.org/wiki/Riboswitch " target="_blank" > (Adapted from Wiki).</a><br>
+TPP riboswitches have also been found in eukaryotes eukaryotes that function via alternative splicing of mRNA <a href="https://en.wikipedia.org/wiki/Riboswitch " target="_blank" > (Adapted from Wiki).</a><br><br>

+<strong style="color:#005826;font-weight: bold">Ribocentre</strong>  is designed to contain comprehensive information of all natural ribozymes.
+Ribozymes are good systems for understanding the ‘sequence - structure - function’ relationship of RNA molecules, since ribozymes are found in the genomes of species from all kingdoms of life and play a role in important reactions such as peptide-bond formation, RNA splicing, transfer RNA biosynthesis, and viral replication.
+This is therefore an excellent time to summarise these properties, and our new web-based database will make this generally accessible<a href="https://www.ribocentre.org/" target="_blank" > (Accessing the Ribocentre).</a>
 </div>
 <br>
 <br>